Tyler Beede: Minnesota Twins

+Long Island Ducks

+On June 13, 2025, Beede signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In five starts for Long Island, Beede posted a 2-1 record and 5.48 ERA with 26 strikeouts across 21 1/3 innings pitched.

+Diablos Rojos del México

-On November 25, 2022, Beede signed with the Yomiuri Giants of Nippon Professional Baseball.
+On July 11, 2025, Beede signed with the Diablos Rojos del México of the Mexican League.

 Personal life

 Beede's father, Walter, was drafted by the Chicago Cubs out of high school in the 13th round of the 1981 major league draft as a first baseman, and played a year in the minor leagues.
 He coached at Becker College in Worcester, Massachusetts, from 2001 to 2008.

 Beede married actress Allie DeBerry in November 2017.
+Their son was born in September 2022.